Communication & Language

 For further information about Early Reading, please visit our Reading page.
 Reading | Archdeacon Cambridge's Church of England Primary School (archdeaconcambridges.richmond.sch.uk)

 Personal, Social & Emotional Development

 A big part of starting school is learning to manage feelings and relationships with increasing independence and confidence.
-We teach children strategies for resolving problems without adult support, and to consider situations from each other’s point of view.
+Adults develop warm and positive relationships with the children, to support them in their journey to resolve problems with greater independence.
+We teach children strategies for resolving problems, and to consider situations from one another’s point of view.
 Our playful environment offers many opportunities to enhance these skills.

 “I try to sort things out myself before I ask a teacher.”